3tternp/grub-recovery-tool/README.md

 clone the link to your Desktop as git clone https://github.com/3tternp/grub-recovery-tool/

-it will show you two OS 1. ubuntu and 2.
-Kali Linux choose OS by entering the number 1 or 2 as per your Live OS
+it will automatically detect your OS  and run the grub recovery command automatically after completion of the recovery process you have to remove your bootable device and reboot your system

-once the recovery is done and it automatically reboot your system and you will get your Hidden grub back
+There you get your grubloader